hurwitzlab/imicrobe-vm/README.md

  + CSCfi.mariadb
  + lesmyrmidons.mongodb

 It is recommended that Ansible be installed in a Python virtual environment.
-A convenient method is to use [Miniconda3](https://conda.io/docs/install/quick.html#os-x-miniconda-install) because it supports both Python 2.7 and Python 3 virtual environments.
+A convenient method is to use [Miniconda3](https://conda.io/docs/install/quick.html#os-x-miniconda-install).

-Here is one way to do that:
+After installing Miniconda3 create a virtual environment and install Ansible like this:

 ```
-$ conda create python=2.7 --name imicrobevm
+$ conda create python=3.6 --name imicrobevm
 $ source activate imicrobevm
 (imicrobevm)$ pip install ansible
 (imicrobevm)$ ansible-galaxy install CSCfi.mariadb